yongler/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### \[Proposed\] Find/filter feature
+### Find/filter feature

 **Proposed Implementation**

 The proposed reminder mechanism would be similar to the implementation of the existing `find` command.
-It would be facilitated by the existing command but with more `Predicate` parameters to find the applications based on different fields such as: name, phone, email, tags.
+It would be facilitated by the existing command but with more `Predicate` parameters to find the applications based on different fields such as: name, job title and tags.

 The usage of the `find` command will be facilitated by using a newly implemented Predicate subclass inheriting from `Predicate<Application>` to update the application list displayed.

 Classes to be implemented are as follows:

 * `PhoneContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `Phone` contains the numbers typed in user input.
-* `EmailContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `Email` contains the numbers typed in user input.
-* `ApplicationStatustagContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `ApplicationStatustag` contains the numbers typed in user input.
+* `JobTitleContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `JobTitle` contains the keywords typed in user input.
-* `PrioritytagContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `Prioritytag` contains the numbers typed in user input.
+* `TagContainsKeywordsPredicate` — Extends `Predicate<Application>` class and filters the application list based on the `Application` whose `Tag` or `PriorityTag` or `ApplicationStatusTag` contains the keywords typed in user input, depending on the input format.

 Given below is an example usage scenario and how the find command behaves at each step.